MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-calculations.md

 \frac{250-100}{100}\times{10 \text{ minutes} = 15 \text{ minutes}}
 $$

 It takes at least 15 minutes for the capacity usage to get below 100%.
-However, since new interactive and background requests might impact your capacity, the duration of this event might be longer.
+However, since background jobs with future consumption beyond the 10 and 60 minute windows, impact your capacity, the duration of this event might be longer.

 ## Performance delta